Back to Ask HRX360

 Companies operating exclusively under free zone authority regulations — such as DIFC or ADGM — where employees hold free zone work permits (not MOHRE permits) are not required to use the MOHRE WPS system.
 DIFC and ADGM operate their own payroll compliance frameworks.

-WPS Payment Deadlines
+WPS Payment Deadlines (from 1 June 2026)

-The 80% Compliance Rule
+The 85% Compliance Rule

 WPS Penalty Timeline — What Happens If You're Late